emosaka/MacroManager/README.md

+###  Overview
-###  Macro manager is a macro app made using the windows api in c++, the project is currently in alpha and probably has alot of bugs.
+Macro manager is a macro app made using the windows api in c++, the project is currently in alpha and probably has alot of bugs.

-Current feature are:
+Current features are:
   recording and playback of keypresses, assigning hotkeys to macros, saving/loading macros.